jcherven/jummidisco.vim/README.md

 # License

-Copyright (c) Jay Sitter.
 Distributed under the same terms as Vim itself.
 See :help license.